As coronavirus spreads, Seattle scientists fast-track potential treatments for COVID-19

 “It took a pandemic for my research to become relevant,” he said.

-With $40,000 in initial funding from the UW, Polyak and his colleagues are setting up a system to screen multiple drugs and combinations for their ability to thwart the new coronavirus at different points in its infectious pathway.
+With $40,000 in initial funding from the Washington Research Foundation, Polyak and his colleagues are setting up a system to screen multiple drugs and combinations for their ability to thwart the new coronavirus at different points in its infectious pathway.
 Federal funding agencies have been moving quickly to provide money for studies and make it easier to test possible treatments, and Polyak is hoping he will be able to scale up his project to bring potential treatments closer to clinical use.

 “My dream would be to do a combination study here in Seattle,” he said.